 As fall begins and water becomes murky and bright marabou patterns are often the ticket.
 And in the winter I use lots of egg-sucking leeches, bunny leeches, and bright egg patterns like the Sucker Spawn.
 As water becomes more murky, the brighter the pattern one can get away with.
 About fly fishing-lines

 Nymphing becomes more and more popular every year for steelhead, which ignites the old argument whether or not steelhead eat once they enter the river.
 It seems more certain in the Great Lakes region that they are thought to, while the Pacific steelhead is thought not to.
 The extra space taken up with roe or sperm production results in a very shrunken stomach.
 Nevertheless more and more angler’s are using stonefly nymphs, hare’s ear, and caddis larva to catch steelhead in the west.
 Matching the hatch is not as crucial as it is in trout fishing, nevertheless fishing a pattern that represents a common food source in the river being fished is necessary.
 Nymphing for Steelhead is more successful further inland, as it is thought Steelhead become interested in feeding after having been in the river system for awhile.
+Great information on fly fishing gear.
 More great information from fishing and boats.